-Upward movement of the wheel spindle forces oil from the lower chamber "A" through the annular space between the spring stud (38067) and the bore of the main tube valve port (38138) into the damper chamber "B." During this stroke the pressure on the underside of the valve plate (38073) causes this to lift so that oil can also pass from "A" to "B" through the eight holes in the valve body.
+SECTION OF FORK LEG Fig. 1 Upward movement of the wheel spindle forces oil from the lower chamber "A" through the annular space between the spring stud (38067) and the bore of the main tube valve port (38138) into the damper chamber "B." During this stroke the pressure on the underside of the valve plate (38073) causes this to lift so that oil can also pass from "A" to "B" through the eight holes in the valve body.
 Since, however, the diameter of chamber "B" is less than that of chamber "A" there is not room in "B" to receive all the oil which must be displaced from "A" as the fork operates.
-The surplus oil passes through the cross hole in the spring stud and up the centre hole in the stud, spilling out through the nut (38076) which secures the upper end of the fork spring. lower end of the fork spring.
+The surplus oil passes through the cross hole in the spring stud and up the centre hole in the stud, spilling out through the nut (38076) which secures the upper end of the spring stud to the bronze guide at the lower end of the fork spring.
 On the rebound stroke the oil in the damper chamber "B" is forced through the annular space between the spring stud and the bore of the main tube valve port.
 During this stroke pressure in chamber "B" closes the two disc valves at the upper and lower ends of the chamber so that the only path through which the oil can escape is the annular space between the spring stud and the port.
 Damping on the rebound stroke is therefore heavier than on the bump stroke.
 At the extreme end of either bump or rebound stroke a small taper portion on the spring stud enters the